andreterceiro/dio-ai--applications-of-ia-in-the-current-world/README.md

 In this the model needs to learn exploring the data.
 You will not provide a series of right questions and answers.

  Or to identify groups of customers with similar habits related to a random buy.
 Or to identify groups of customers with similar habits related to a random buy.

+## Learning by reinforcement

+In this model the model learn based on a reward or punishment, feedback it receives for each answer.